Quick Legal Facts

 Restricted Knives:

-There are no knives that cannot be lawfully owned or possessed in Oregon.
+There are no knives that may not be lawfully owned or possessed in Oregon.

 Concealed Carry:

-Concealed carry of any automatic knife, assisted opening knife, dirk, dagger, or ice pick is prohibited.
+Concealed carry of any automatic knife, assisted opening knife, butterfly knife, dirk, dagger, or ice pick is prohibited.

 Restrictions on Sale or Transfer: